loopmode/waveform-rendering/README.md

 ### 4) do not display waveforms intially, advanced

-Client performs two requests in parallel: one request or quick playbacks start using just a fragment like `#t=10,15` one request for waveform rendering, loading the entire file Playback needs to either switch from the simple audio element to the one with the entire file, or both audio elements are playing, but the one with the waveform is set to volume=0 and is only used for showing the waveform
+Client performs two requests in parallel: one request for quick playback start using just a fragment like `#t=10,15` one request for waveform rendering, loading the entire file Playback needs to either switch from the simple audio element to the one with the entire file, or both audio elements are playing, but the one with the waveform is set to volume=0 and is only used for showing the waveform